 Ayman El Tarabishy

-Dr. El Tarabishy is also the Executive Director of the International Council for Small Business (ICSB), the oldest and largest non-profit organization across the globe devoted to advancing small business research and practices.
-ICSB is a coalition of more than a dozen national organizations across the globe and represented in over eighty countries.
+Dr. Ayman El Tarabishy is the deputy chair and a teaching professor in the Department of Management at the George Washing University School of Business.
+His expertise involves entrepreneurship and the creative, innovative, and humane-focused practices existing within the field.
+Dr. El Tarabishy now sits as the President & CEO of the International Council for Small Business (ICSB), the oldest and largest non-profit organization across the globe devoted to advancing small business research and practices.
+The Council stands as a coalition of over a dozen national organizations, being represented in over eighty countries.

 - Academy of Management

 - Member, Organizational Behavior Division

 - Member, Organization Development and Change Division